Dyslexia Reading Training • NeuroBreath

 Phonological Awareness Training

-Research Foundation: Phonological awareness—the ability to recognize and manipulate sound structures—is a foundational skill for reading.
-Studies show that targeted training in phonemic awareness has a direct impact on reading success and can literally change brain activity in dyslexic learners.
-Early, intensive intervention yields the best results.
+Research Foundation: Phonological awareness is a foundational skill for reading.
+Studies show targeted training has a direct impact on reading success and can change brain activity in dyslexic learners.

 Sound SegmentationBlendingRhymingMultisensory